pdobb/minesweeper_alliance/README.md

 ### Users

 Visiting the site for the first time automatically creates a new User entry in the database.
 The primary key for this entry is a UUID.
 The UUID is stored in an HTTP cookie for re-identification of the current User in the future.
-It is easily possible to create multiple User records per actual user (e.g. by visiting on different browsers or computers), but this is an acceptable price to pay versus the pain of explicitly registering a User + credentials for such a simple site.
+It is easily possible to create multiple User records per actual user (e.g. by visiting on different browsers or computers), but this is an acceptable price to pay versus the pain of requiring explicitly registered Users (+ credentials) for such a simple site.
 This is also reminiscent of arcade games: just enter your username after finishing a game and that's trustworthy enough.

 #### Usernames / Signing